mosharaf/eecs489/Assignments/Assignment-4/README.md

 ## Getting Started

 ### Virtual Machine
 Your assignment will run in a local virtual machine.
 You can obtain the VM from [here](https://drive.google.com/file/d/1w3p6hvMEske9uO9DsM4vfcrf4CyCMGQd/view).
 The password is the same as the username for this VM.
+A version compatible with VMWare Fusion can be downloaded [here](https://umich.box.com/s/zinvigje3v43e4agtmbgzt7ami1cyonm)

 This VM is different from the ones used for the first three assignments, it contains extra configuration files necessary to complete the project.